Alfresco/acs-deployment/README.md

 * major version will be used for changes which involve breaking changes in the configuration interface.

-The `alfresco-conetnt-services` chart has always provided the ability to deploy any currently supported version of ACS and its components and will continue to do so.
+The `alfresco-content-services` chart has always provided the ability to deploy any currently supported version of ACS and its components and will continue to do so.
 You are encoraged to always use the latest version of the chart to deploy your ACS version, using the appropriate values file.
 For that reason we